gsilva00/LBAW-Project/docs/wiki/eap.md

 <tr>
 <td>US15</td>
-<td>View the “About Us” Page</td>
+<td>View the "About Us" Page</td>
 <td>Medium</td>
-<td>As a User, I want to view the “About Us” page, so that I can learn more about the platform origins, goals and objectives.</td>
+<td>As a User, I want to view the "About Us" page, so that I can learn more about the platform origins, goals and objectives.</td>
 </tr>

 <tr>